 This permission removes the ability to edit projects and limits the user to viewing, developer Handoff and commenting only.

-Role: Guest (previously called Reviewer)
+Role: Contributor (previously called Guest)

-Guests are typically freelancers, clients, and stakeholders who do not need full access to all projects and folders on your account.
+Contributors are typically freelancers, clients, and stakeholders who do not need full access to all projects and folders on your account.
 This role only allows the user to access projects and folders they have specifically been invited to by another Team Member.

 For Team Members, this permission is typically used for people who need visibility into projects on the account such as marketing, development or upper management.
-For Guests, this permission used for contractors, external development houses or stakeholders who you do not want to allow to edit.
+For Contributor, this permission used for contractors, external development houses or stakeholders who you do not want to allow to edit.

 Removal of Dropbox, Google Drive and Box integrations